 - Not gonna lie… we also tasted a sizable amount of the 200 different fresh vegetables from the gardens (#someonesgotta)

-The media responded with the interest and excitement we predicted, and the results were delicious.
+The media responded with interest and excitement, and the results keep on coming.
 Significant coverage has showcased the resort – barns, gardens, AND interior renovations – with feature stories in key targets such as The Boston Globe, Food & Wine, Departures, Town & Country, Montreal Gazette, Yankee Magazine, NECN, and more.
 Social influencer coverage exceeded 10 million (and counting), and the resort was particularly excited about other cool wins, such as a full two days of stories on Country Living’s Instagram channel, and a full 10-minute editorial segment on the coveted PBS show “Weekends with Yankee.”